Google’s new employee perk: paid sabbaticals to work for nonprofits

 Goodwill, known for its neighborhood stores that collect and and resell used goods, is the largest workforce development nonprofit in the country.
 In 2017, nearly 39 million people used its job training, educational, financial management, and career advancement services to get ahead or overcome some barrier in their job field.
 At least 288,000 people who were out of work gained employment, according the the group’s annual report.
 Goodwill also offers supplemental support services including English classes, transportation assistance, and childcare.

 In 2016, Google awarded the group $10 million to continue to expand and optimize its offerings.
 Included in that was a commitment for Google to provide volunteers that could enhance digital skills training.
-“They do a lot of work behind the scenes to help people in local communities gain digital literacy,” says Chelsea Sebron, another manager at Google.org.
+“They do a lot of work behind the scenes to help people in local communities gain digital literacy,” says Chelsea Seabron, another manager at Google.org.

-The Google fellowship, however, has a different mission: Goodwill operates on a federated model, allowing local chapters control over their own programs.
+The Google.org Fellowship, however, has a different mission: Goodwill operates on a federated model, allowing local chapters control over their own programs.
 That makes it hard to track and replicate what is working elsewhere.
 “They have lots of local organizations on the ground running programs and collecting data on those programs in sort of a siloed way,” Caruthers says.
 “So what our fellows will be doing is working with the national headquarters to develop a unified data strategy, so Goodwill can make more informed decisions about what programs are most effective.”

 The fellows will be working across a total of 10 pilot cities.
 One of them is Chris Ackerman, a mid-career data scientist who direct efforts from Goodwill’s headquarters in Rockville, Maryland.
 Ackerman has spent the last seven years at Google and currently works on educational offerings in its cloud division.
 He applied for the fellowship because he’s personally passionate about Goodwill’s mission.
 “In the changing economy, a lot of people are left behind or fall out for various reasons,” he says.
 Providing them access to new skills and opportunity appeals to him.
 But re-gearing Goodwill’s own internal operations seems especially important because it can increase the group’s impact for years to come.